-On Thursday the Dallas chapter of the American Institute of Architects is handing out 21 awards, including a lifetime achievement award to EG Hamilton.
+The Dallas chapter of the American Institute of Architects is handing out 21 awards this Thursday, including a lifetime achievement award to EG Hamilton.
 Hamilton co-founded the firm OMNIPLAN and he’s designed homes and office buildings from Geneva to Jackson Hole, Wyoming.
-But KERA’s Jerome Weeks reports North Texans know him best for one ageless landmark that turns 50 next year.
+North Texans know him best for one ageless landmark that turns 50 next year.

 NorthPark Center can fool a visitor.
 The building opened in 1965 and at first sight, it may not impress, what with its simple lines and its cream-colored brick.
 Beyond the stores here, what’s most striking visually are the decorative plantings, the fountains and, of course, the notable artworks from the collection of the late owners, Raymond and Patsy Nasher.
 It can even look like the building was designed to house and encompass them.
 It wasn’t; the sculpture collection came later.

 Architect Vel Hawes worked on different expansions at NorthPark; he has a knowledgeable eye for the building.
 “One thing that always strikes me about NorthPark is the light,” he says, pointing up to the clerestory along the ceiling.
 “These little windows along the edge plus the skylights always bring in natural light.
 I think that’s always important, and then the Nashers had a great sense about the placement of art.
 So generally it’s always placed very well.”

 But a major reason NorthPark is so clear, uncluttered and harmonized is what’s not here.
 There are no glaring signs, no competing hodge podge of corporate styles for the many restaurants and stores.
 EG Hamilton designed NorthPark, and he said the decision was a collective one, made early on with Nasher to limit the palette, keep things simple.